-Start to learn piano now with beginners piano lessons!
+Start to learn piano now with free beginners piano lessons!
 These lessons are meant for adult beginners, but anyone can learn, it is so easy!
-This is the first video lesson, where you will get to know about the piano keyboard layout and more.

 The piano has 88 keys organized in black and white patterns.
 The black

 keys have, as you have noticed, a pattern of two and three black key